MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 You can view the WebSocket data that you subscribe to in your browser's JavaScript console.
 (Note that how you open the console will vary among browsers and platforms.)
 ![Websocket controls](../../../assets/images/websockets.png)

+See [our GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) for examples of using WebSocket data to create skills for Misty.

 ### Subscribing to Time of Flight data
 You can view a stream of data from Misty's four time-of-flight sensors in the API Explorer.
 To obtain time-of-flight data from Misty programmatically, see [this article](https://community.mistyrobotics.com/t/using-websockets-in-js-to-subscribe-to-time-of-flight-data/313).